Vocational Trade Schools in Florida

 Most paralegals need an associate degree or a certificate.
 Many vocational schools offer paralegal certificate programs that comprise 18-30 credits and take 1-2 years to complete.
 Learners study topics such as legal research, ethics, administrative law, and contracts.

-The BLS projects a 12% growth rate for paralegal jobs between 2018 and 2028.
-These professionals earned a median annual salary of more than $51,000 in 2019.
+The BLS projects a median pay of $60,970 in 2023.
 Paralegal certificate programs prepare students for entry-level positions, but many employers prefer candidates with a related associate degree.

 Many organizations require radiology technicians to hold an associate degree in the field.
 While vocational schools that offer two-year associate degrees in radiology technology exist, these programs are more often available at community colleges.